yiquiapaza/aprendapp/README.md

 ### Development Environment

-Use this command and open a browser with the url that show in the console.
+Use this command and open the browser with the url that show in the console.

 ```javascript
 yarn start